EvansWinner/Piltdown/README.md

 # Installation

-Clone the repository, and import tweeviz from the root directory or add it to your Python path, or however you do it.
+Clone the repository, and import piltdown from the root directory or add it to your Python path, or however you do it.
 I blew a full day trying to figure out how to get Python's module system to work the way I wanted it, and it's my way